-Amazon Chime + Vonage is our choice for the best cloud-based video and phone conferencing collaboration tools in 2018, because the partnership marries the versatility and simplicity of Amazon Chime Pro's video conference platform with Vonage's high quality VOIP business communications system.
+Amazon Chime + Vonage is our choice for the best cloud-based video and phone conferencing service that offers impressive collaboration tools.
+The partnership between both companies marries the versatility and simplicity of Amazon Chime Pro's video conference platform with Vonage's high quality VoIP business communications system.

-Amazon Chime Pro features
+Amazon Chime features

-Chime is easy to navigate: An uncluttered interface displays your meeting and the participants prominently in the center of the screen, while your chat rooms and messages frame the left side of window.
+Chime is easy to navigate: An uncluttered interface displays your meeting and the participants prominently in the center of the screen while your chat rooms and messages frame the left side of window.
 On the top taskbar, tabs for Contacts, Message, Rooms and Meetings are organized from left to right, giving users quick access to the major features of the system.

 Benefits of a unified video and phone system

-Purchasing an all-in-one solution for your audio and video communications can help simplify the installation process and keep costs down.
+Purchasing an all-in-one solution for your audio and video communications can simplify the installation process and keep costs down.
 Vonage's Essentials plan costs $39.99 per month and includes Amazon Chime Pro, which typically costs $15 per month on its own.
 But low cost doesn't mean low quality; each solution is among the major players in their respective fields, so you can expect clear, reliable video and audio.

-While Amazon Chime represents an affordable, user friendly, high quality video conferencing experience, some additional collaboration tools would be nice.
+While Amazon Chime represents an affordable, user-friendly, high-quality video conferencing experience, some additional collaboration tools would be nice.
 Still, if you're looking for both a capable video conferencing system and a quality VoIP solution, the Amazon Chime + Vonage package is a strong option.